oguzhantasimaz/Go-Concurrency-Examples-In-Detail/README.md

 ## Contributing

 If you have additional examples, improvements, or corrections to existing code, please feel free to open a pull request.

-Feel free to customize this README template to include specific details about your repository's structure and examples.
-Additionally, create a `CONTRIBUTING.md` file if you have specific guidelines for contributors, and make sure to replace `your-username` with your actual GitHub username in the clone URL.
+Also feel free to customize this README.md file.

 ### OR's Note
 I strongly recommend you to research Communicating Sequential Processes (CSP).
 This is the theoretical basis of Go's concurrency model.
 I have added a link to the book below.
 You can also find a lot of resources on the internet.